SoilPulse/MetadataGenerator/docs/source/index.rst

 This documentation also shows:

-- How to install the soilpulse-core package
+- How to install the soilpulsecore package
 - As well as the technical docs generated from the docstrings.

 You can contribute to or raise issues on the python package on `our github repo <https://github.com/SoilPulse/MetadataGenerator>`_.